DeepCodeAI/cli/README.md

 ## CLI as module

-Deepcode CLI can be also used as module and can be imported into another python code with python import system CLI module mode avaliable methods:
+DeepCode CLI can be also used as module and can be imported into another python code with python import system CLI module mode avaliable methods:

 - analyze(parent_path: string, child_path: string, is_repo: boolean): json object